-If you have a list, email marketing may be your best channel.
+If you have a list, your best channel for event marketing may be email.
 If you don’t, you may ask partners, speakers, or friends to mention the event in their emails (see “Affiliate Partners” below).
-Regardless of the list, use these event email marketing guidelines:
+Regardless of the list, use these event marketing email guidelines:

 7. Subject line